-If you or someone you know has been bitten by a dog, then contact the personal injury attorneys at the Law Practice of Ken Kieklak.
+If you or someone you know has been bitten by a dog, then contact Fayetteville AR personal injury lawyer Ken Kieklak.
 We understand that you have enough to worry about due to your severe injuries and can handle every aspect of the personal injury litigation process.
 We can negotiate with the insurance company, gather evidence, and build a case to secure the compensation you deserve.
-To schedule a free consultation call us at (479) 251-7767 or contact us online today.
+To schedule a free consultation call us at (479) 316-0438 or contact us online today.

 Generally, when people hear about a truck accident, they may automatically assume that the truck driver is responsible for the crash.
 Truck drivers with a Commercial Driver's License (CDL) are supposed to exercise more caution on the road due to the size and weight of...